SKaplanOfficial/Raycast-Pins/DEVLOG.md

 ## 1.5.0 Release, TBD

+### 2023-11-01

+- Update dependencies, including latest Raycast API version (1.60.1).

+### 2023-10-30

+- Fix bug where using "}" or "{" in a placeholder's content could cause unexpected results (including code execution).

 ### 2023-10-24

 - Fixed bug where inputting web URLs in the target field would prevent the list of 'Open With' applications from properly updating and leaving only a "None" option